Degrassi Junior High: Premise

-The first two seasons span an entire year, with some characters in Grade 7, and others in Grade 8.
-For the third season, Grade 9, which is typically the first year of high school in Canada, was added to the junior high school as a creative decision.
-In the third season, which is set the year after the first two seasons, the Grade 9 students attend a nearby high school part-time, and new Grade 7 characters are introduced.
+The first two seasons encompass a full year, with some characters in Grade 7 and some in Grade 8, while season three takes place the following year, in which Grade 9, typically the start of high school in North America, is appended to the junior high school, which was in reality a creative decision to retain the entire cast.
+In season three, the grade 9 students attend a nearby high school, Borden High, part-time.
+In the final episode, a faulty boiler causes a fire that destroys the school building forces the characters to evacuate from their graduation dance.

-In the series finale, the Degrassi Junior High School building is destroyed by a fire started by a faulty boiler, during a school dance.